 Average Content for peppersThe average (or more correctly the arithmetic mean) amount of protein contained in 100g of peppers, based on the list below of 30 different items under the general description of peppers, is 3.21 g of protein.
 This average value corresponds to 5.73 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 80.27 kcal, the average amount of Fat is 2.23 g and the average amount of Carbohydrate is 14.92 g.

-Median AmountThe median value of Protein is found in Peppers, sweet, green, frozen, chopped, cooked, boiled, drained, with salt which in 100g contains 0.95 g of Protein.
+Median AmountThe median value of Protein is found in Peppers, sweet, red, frozen, chopped, boiled, drained, with salt which in 100g contains 0.95 g of Protein.
 This corresponds to 2 % of the recommended daily allowance.
 For this serving the amount of Calories is 16 kcal, the amount of Fat is 0.18 g and the amount of Carbohydrate is 3.31 g.

 Highest protein Content per 100g

-Using the list below for the 30 different peppers nutrition entries in our database, the highest amount of protein is found in Peppers, sweet, green, freeze-dried which contains 17.9 g of protein per 100g.
+Using the list below for the 30 different peppers nutrition entries in our database, the highest amount of protein is found in Peppers, sweet, red, freeze-dried which contains 17.9 g of protein per 100g.
 The associated percentage of RDA is 32 %.
 For this 100g serving the Calories content is 314 kcal, the Fat content is 3 g, the Carbohydrate content is 68.7 g.

 The lowest amount of protein is in Peppers, chili, green, canned which in 100g contains 0.72 g of protein.
 This gives as percentage of the recommended daily allowance 1 % of the RDA.
 For this 100g serving the amount of Calories is 21 kcal, the amount of Fat is 0.27 g, the amount of Carbohydrate is 4.6 g.